jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 data loss event.
 82%
-Organizations typically deploy a variety of security solutions and mitigating controls to protect against the loss of sensitive data, but they often overlook one factoremployees who leave for greener pastures often take the data with them.
-CISOs cant solve this problem with technical controls alone, and this is where a strong security culture comes in.
-Educating employees, setting the expectations, garnering senior business leadership supportand then adding procedures and controls around itcan mitigate and eliminate some of the most common data leak problems.
+Organizations typically deploy a variety of security solutions and mitigating controls to protect against the loss of sensitive data, but they often overlook one factor—employees who leave for greener pastures often take the data with them.
+CISOs can’t solve this problem with technical controls alone, and this is where a strong security culture comes in.
+Educating employees, setting the expectations, garnering senior business leadership support—and then adding procedures and controls around it—can mitigate and eliminate some of the most common data leak problems.
+“
+”
 Patrick Joyce, VP
 , Chief Global Security
 Officer (CISO \& CSO), Medtronic